Nurses Course

 - FAQs

-Veterinary medicine has advanced significantly during recent years
+Veterinary medicine has advanced significantly in recent years making this a key area of study

-This programme has been designed to provide Veterinary Nurses, Technicians and Veterinary Paraprofessionals with the opportunity to access relevant and up to date knowledge of small animal nursing of medical cases and to use this knowledge to improve the treatment given to canine and feline patients in practice.
+This programme has been designed to provide Veterinary Nurses, and Veterinary Paraprofessionals with the opportunity to access relevant and up-to-date knowledge of small animal nursing of medical cases and to use this knowledge to improve the treatment given to canine and feline patients in practice.

-Support and guidance from a Module Tutor who is a specialist in internal medicine
+Support and guidance from a specialist Module Tutor in internal medicine

 Multiple learning processes